BETK-Finland/BETK_Draft_Documents/BETK keskustelupaperi: Huomioita sijaintitiedosta betonielementtien toimitusketjussa.md

 ## Viittaukset

 ​
-[xx] Domer & Bernadello, 2023, Interoperability: An introduction to IFC and buildingSmart standards integrating infrastructure modeling
+[^1]:Domer & Bernadello, 2023, Interoperability: An introduction to IFC and buildingSmart standards integrating infrastructure modeling
 ​

 ​